 A variety of funding sources are available through both Brooklyn College and the host institution.
 Brooklyn College students may, for example, apply for SASA, and Tow and Furman scholarships, or use their Opportunity Grants and Macaulay funds.
 Jewish students will want to explore opportunities offered by Masa.
 National scholarships such as the Gilman and the Boren are excellent choices, particularly for those who plan to take courses in Arabic language and Middle Eastern studies.
-Note that most financial aid can be applied to semester study abroad programs.
+Most financial aid can be applied to semester study abroad programs.
 Any financial aid you are currently receiving is administered by your home institution's Office of Financial Aid.
 Questions about your financial aid should be directed to that office.

 How to Apply

 Students apply through the Office of International Education and Global Engagement at Brooklyn College.
 CUNY students not currently registered at Brooklyn College must file an e-permit at their home institution for study abroad in Israel through Brooklyn College.
 Students outside of CUNY may also apply to study in Israel through Brooklyn College by applying to Brooklyn College as a visiting student.
 Students complete two applications — an online application for the Israeli institution (offices in Manhattan) at which they plan to study (see above links), and one for the IEGE, Brooklyn College.
 Once the applicant has obtained admission from the Israeli institution of choice, the student provides a copy of the admission letter to the IEGE office at Brooklyn College and will be registered by IEGE for the term desired.
 Registration through Brooklyn College's IEGE enables a more transparent, easier transfer of credit and facilitates the use of financial aid for study abroad.

 Deadlines for Israeli universities are as follows: April 15 (some later) for the Fall term, and November 15 for Spring and Winter terms.

 Students will live in residence halls with Israeli students or with other international students, depending on the institution.
-Off campus living may also be an option.
+Off- campus apartment living may also be an option.

 Host institutions offer volunteer experiences, internships, and research opportunities to visiting students.
 Campuses have an active club life and extracurricular opportunities to make friends.